In a Nutshell:

 Recommended For: Anyone weighing up to 280 pounds looking for a solid, well-rounded massage chair.

-Boasting the industry’s best body stretch and offered by one of the finest companies in the industry, the Arete is a wonder.
+The Arete is a wonder.
+It boasts the industry’s best body stretch and is offered by one of the finest companies in the industry.
 It’s brimming with features, and unlike the chair we just talked about, the impressively sized 7” flat-panel control system is super easy to navigate.
 This is implementation done right across the board.

 Osaki Paragon 4D Massage Chair